Prepping used to be a term that brought up images of paranoid people locked in military-style camps with watchtowers and guns pointing out.

 Step 8: Go Low-Tech

 Going low-tech doesn’t necessarily have to mean losing comfort.
-But it does mean a change in lifestyle.
-I personally enjoy chopping my own firewood, and playing board games with my family is more enjoyable than watching TV.
+But it does mean a lifestyle change.
+I enjoy chopping my own firewood, and playing board games with my family is more enjoyable than watching TV.

 Step 9: Learn Outdoor Survival Skills